WAR MEMORIAL TIERGARTEN: BATTLE FOR BERLIN

 Another dramatic social collapse in Berlin was caused by the disintegration of the system of registering those killed and of their burials.
 This factor makes the estimates of the death toll in Berlin in April-May 1945 so approximate.
 Followed by the end of the fire on May 2, tens of thousands of dead bodies were still lying on the streets or inside the devastated ruins of the buildings.
 The burials in this period were mostly of chaotic character within the old cemeteries, city parks, green zones, squares, anti-tank ditches, and roadsides in the heart of Berlin.
 The city landscape was now formed by thousands of graves.
 Some of the Western journalists, who visited the city in the first weeks and months after the liberation, would later describe Berlin as a giant cemetery.
 It must be said that the mortality in post-war Berlin in the summer of 1945 was three times higher than in 1944.
 The situation was harsh due to the destruction of many of the city cemeteries, and crematoriums, the lack of transport and working hands for burials, and the lack of coffins and wood for it.

 When it comes to the physical devastation of Berlin, three years of Allied bombardments, fierce Soviet air raids, and massive artillery fire directly against the buildings, as well as furious street fights, turned the city into a heap of ruins for the remaining 2.8 million of citizens.
 According to most estimates, 12 to 20 % of the buildings of Berlin were devastated totally without a chance for repair.
 70-75% were severely damaged, yet were still accessible for hiding, and as much as 10% of the urban development in Berlin received no or slight damages, such as broken windows.
-One after-war estimate five us the figure of 25 million cubic meters of ruins, which were to be taken down.
+One after-war estimate gives us the figure of 25 million cubic meters of ruins, which were to be taken down.
+Another estimate gave as much as 55 million.
 When it comes to the central part of Berlin, 32 000 among 150 000 buildings were completely destroyed and only 18 000 were actually suitable for use.
 128 out of 150 bridges in the city were in ruins or severely damaged beyond usage.
+In the first few months 35 000 people, 26 000 women, and 9000 men at the peak at once were working on the clearance of the streets.
+In total, the process of clearance in West Berlin would last for twenty-two years until 1957, with 800 lories of ruble daily at the peak.

 In virtue of such apocalyptic devastation and the decrease in population in half since 1939, only 40% of industrial potential was meant for use in the summer of 1945.
 Apart from the decrease in the number of doctors (2400 in comparison with the pre-war 6500), Berlin now possessed only 8500 hospital beds in comparison with the 35 000 in 1939.
 Most of the city lacked a gas system, heating, and water supply, as well as electricity.
 The sewerage system with its pre-war 78 large crosspoints was now in collapse and in May 1945 typhus and cholera had all grounds to become a catastrophe.